New Destiny’s Outpatient Treatment Program

 What to Expect During Treatment

 Our outpatient program is designed to give you the tools and support for sustainable sobriety.
-Our success stems from Medically Assisted Treatment, counselling and the healing and saving power of Jesus Christ.
+Our success stems from Medically Assisted Treatment, counseling and the healing and saving power of Jesus Christ.

 Each week, you will meet with our trained and caring professional counselors for one hour.
 Here you will learn a variety of effective strategies, including goal setting and coping mechanisms, that will help you during your addiction recovery.
 Our carefully controlled plan has proven to decrease the rate of relapse.